-Individuals serving as Security Auditors shall not perform or hold any other trusted role.
+Individuals serving as Security Auditors shall not perform or hold any other Trusted Role.

-Only an individual serving in a Security Auditor role may perform internal auditing functions, with the exception of those security audit functions (e.g., configuring, archiving, deleting) that require multi person control.
+Only an individual serving in a Security Auditor role may perform internal auditing functions, with the exception of those security audit functions (e.g., configuring, archiving, deleting) that require Multi-Party Control.

-An individual that performs any trusted role shall only have one identity when accessing CA equipment.
+An individual that performs any Trusted Role shall only have one identity when accessing CA equipment.